 How strange that, still, after 25 centuries we Westerners are uncertain about where Ithaka was.

 This website, started in 2015, is about my explorations for evidence that Homer (Homeros as the old Greeks named him) was right in his descriptions of the landscape in which his epics did play.
 It is a controversial topic, and already so since the heyday of the classic Greek civilization.
-I have the idea that I can show now that some of the places Homeros describes indeed can be found.
-And it seems they will not be found in and near Greece.
+I do not mean that all stories of Homeros have to be taken for literal, since the stories e.g. about Scylla and Charybdis, as well as the one about the Cyclops have a high level of encoding, as I see it.
+I have the idea however that I can show now that some of the places Homeros describes indeed can be found.
+And it seems to me they will never be found in and near Greece.
 The Atlantic Stage hypothesis article gives some ideas about the basic thoughts of these explorations, and the Scheria case is a report on the findings on Lanzarote island so far.
 An article about Ithaka was published, then Invasions, Ilion and Homeros.
 A Spanish translation of the Ithaca paper was made because it tells about Andalusia, and help from the people there is one of my great wishes.
-The Scheria paper has recently also been translated in Spanish.
+The Scheria paper has also been translated in Spanish.

 The speculative paper on Invasions, Ilion and Homeros presents a new view on the period in which Homeros lived and Troy was destroyed.
 A new view because the use of iron came to Iberia several hundred years later than in the Aegean.
 And additionally some information given by the Greek historian Thucydides about the time of the Trojan War is newly interpreted on this website.
 Thucydides to me seems to say that the war was only a couple of ages before his time.
 Troy VIIa at Hissarlik is in my opinion not the indubitable anchorage it has been made by some researchers.
 Setting the Trojan war and Ithaka elsewhere, in the Atlantic zone, and in the 9th or even 8th century BC would remove a lot of controversies about e.g cultural and technical aspects in Homeros’ poems, such as burial practices, arms and house design.